 Section A of Construction General Permit describes what must be contained in a SWPPP.

 This Stormwater Volume Reduction Spreadsheet can help calculate the amount of stormwater a property will generate.
 This spreadsheet can also be used as a tool to reduce stormwater runoff.

-If a single project traverses more than one Regional Water Quality Control Board (RWQCB) jurisdiction, a complete Notice of Intent package (Notice of Intent, site map, and fee) and Notice of Termination (upon completion of each section), must be filed for each RWQCB.
+If a single project traverses more than one Regional Water Quality Control Board (RWQCB) jurisdiction, a complete Notice of Intent package (which includes Notice of Intent, site map, and fee) and Notice of Termination (upon completion of each section) must be filed for each RWQCB.

-The General Industrial Permit requires that an annual report be submitted each July 1st.
+The General Industrial Permit requires an annual report be submitted each July 1.
 Facility operators may be able to participate in group monitoring program.

 This City of Stockton web page last reviewed on --- 9/6/2017